-An ESQL/C program has to be written to create a stored procedure.
-You can use stored procedures to perform any function a C application can, including calling other C functions and system calls.
-A C compiler is needed for writing stored procedures.
+An ESQL/C stored procedure can perform any function a C application can, including calling other C functions and system calls.
+A C compiler is needed for writing ESQL/C stored procedures.
 If you want to write your stored procedure under UNIX, generally a C compiler is already available and all you need to do is make sure it is included in your path.
 If your OS platform is Windows, you need to install Visual C++ version 4.2 or greater.